zackstout/advent-of-code-2024/README.md

 ## --- Day 9: Disk Fragmenter ---

-Compact a hard disk (simulation).
+Compact a hard disk (process simulation).

 - [x] Part 1
 - [x] Part 2

 ## --- Day 10: Hoof It ---

-Find valid paths from "0" to "9" in a grid of numbers (trails that only increase by 1 elevation).
+Find valid paths from "0" to "9" in a grid of numbers (trails that only increase by 1 elevation) -- use BFS.

 - [x] Part 1
 - [x] Part 2